Act-On Announces Act-On InSite, New GenAI Web Agent

 This principle is so prevalent now that it shows up in a number of disciplines.
 There’s data-driven marketing.
 Data storytelling.
 It all ties nicely into the trend of visual content, too.

-Didn’t know they were troublemakers, right?
-But quite a few data visualization experts are intensely opposed to pie charts.
+Quite a few data visualization experts are intensely opposed to pie charts.
 Walter Hickey opens his blog post, “The Worst Chart In The World” with this sentence: “The pie chart is easily the worst way to convey information ever developed in the history of data visualization.”

 Ouch.

-So why are they so awful?
+So why are pie charts bad?

 Basically, it’s because they’re hard to read.
 They’re hard to read because our brains aren’t great at interpreting the relevant size of different slices of the pie.
 If the sections of the chart are similar, we can’t easily tell which piece is bigger.